centralperkcafe/album-store/README.md

 [K6](https://k6.io/) is the recommended tool for running load tests against this system.

 1.  **Install K6:** Follow the [official K6 installation guide](https://k6.io/docs/getting-started/installation/).
-2.  **Create Test Scripts:** Write your K6 test scripts (using JavaScript) in a directory (e.g., `loadtests/`).
-You can create different scripts for various scenarios like throughput testing, end-to-end latency testing, stress testing, etc. (Refer to previous conversation for test type suggestions).
+2.  **Create Test Scripts:** K6 scenario scripts are provided in the `test/` directory (e.g., `test/scenario1_success.js`).
 3.  **Run Tests:** Execute your scripts from the project root directory using:
     ```bash
-    # Example command (replace with your script path)
-    k6 run loadtests/<your_script_name>.js
+    k6 run test/<scenario_file>.js
     ```
 4.  **Analyze Results:**
     - Use the K6 output summary for key metrics (RPS, latency, error rates).
     - **Crucially, correlate K6 results with Jaeger traces.** Observe Jaeger UI during the test run to identify bottlenecks, errors, and high-latency operations within the microservices under load.

 ## API Documentation

-For detailed API documentation, see [API Documentation](./docs/api-docs.md).
+API documentation is available in each service directory (`album-service`, `inventory-service`, `order-service`); refer to code comments for endpoint details.

 ## Message Flow

-For details on the event-driven communication, see [Kafka Topics](./docs/kafka-topics.md).
+Topic initialization logic is in `kafka-init/create-topics.sh`.
+See consumer/producer implementations in service code for event flows.

 ## Client Types